Virginia Walbot

-Virginia Walbot (born 1946) is an American agriculturalist and botanist who is a professor in the Department of Biology at Stanford University.
+Virginia Walbot (born 1946) is an American agriculturalist and botanist who is an emeritus professor in the Department of Biology at Stanford University.
 She investigates maize development with a focus on factors involved in male sterility.

 Life

 Walbot first began working with corn when she used to help grow and sell it on her family's farm in Southern California.
-Later in the 1970s she met Barbara McClintock, who was very influential.
-That is when Walbot began visiting McClintock's lab in Cold Spring Harbor and became devoted to studying maize development and reproduction.

 In 1967, Walbot received a B.A. degree in biology at Stanford University.
-In 1969–1972, attended Yale to work on embryogenesis, where she earned an M.Phil. and Ph.D.
-She attended the University of Georgia on a postdoctoral appointment.
-She became a faculty Member at Washington University in St. Louis.
-Later Walbot returned to Stanford as a professor in the Department of Biology.
+In 1969–1972, she attended Yale to work on embryogenesis, where she earned an M.Phil. and Ph.D.
+She completed a postdoctoral appointment at the University of Georgia in the laboratory of Leon Dure.
+She was a faculty member at Washington University in St. Louis from 1975 to 1980.
+During this period of her academic career, Walbot started working on maize genetics via collaborations with Ed Coe at the University of Missouri.
+In 1981, Walbot returned to Stanford as a professor in the Department of Biology.

-Walbot first worked with maize while working with Ed Coe in the University of Missouri.
+In 1978, Walbot was invited by geneticist Barbara McClintock to visit her laboratory at Cold Spring Harbor Laboratory, where Walbot spent several weeks learning about maize genetics and transposable elements.
+A subsequent visit in 1982 further shaped Walbot’s research direction, contributing to her long-term focus on maize development, reproduction, and transposon biology.